ibexa/documentation-developer/docs/getting_started/install_ez_platform.md

 !!! tip

-    If you want to change any of these parameters later, you can do it in `app/config/parameters.yml`.
+    If you want to change any of these parameters later, you can do it in the `.env` file.

 !!! tip "Using PostgreSQL"